bhaskarvora/MedCAM-A-Model-for-Medical-Image-Segmentation/README.md

-# Medical Image Segmentation using Deep Learning
+#  MedCAM: A Hybrid Model For Medical Image Segmentation

 # Abstract
  Medical image segmentation plays a very important role in clinical diagnosis for exact identification of